Can we lose our salvation if we commit another sin?

 They went out from us, but they were not of us; for if they had been of us, they would have continued with us; but they went out that they might be made manifest, that none of them were of us.

-In conclusion, true Spirit-filled Christians will not choose to live an immoral lifestyle, nor will they reject the faith and deny Christ.
-On the contrary, such actions are a sign that they were never redeemed.
+In conclusion, true Spirit-filled Christians do not choose an immoral lifestyle, nor do they reject the faith and deny Christ as their Savior.
+Rather, such actions indicate that they were never redeemed in the first place.

-God is gracious and just.
-And if you have put your faith in Jesus Christ and honestly believe in Him, then He is faithful to see you through and complete the good work He began in you.
+The Bible is clear that God is both gracious and just, and it also promises that if you put your faith in Jesus Christ, He is faithful to see you through and complete the good work He began in you.

 Philippians 1:6 (NKJV)